Below is the list of questions that we get asked most often about the International Community Experience (ICE).

-Current Anglia Ruskin students*, staff, and Alumni can apply.
+Current ARU students* and staff can apply, as can alumni.
 We're sorry that we can't allow parents, children, spouses and partners.

 Yes.
 You will be asked on your application form whether you are applying for any other projects.
 You will need to apply for each trip separately and complete the relevant form.

-Please remember that different skills and experience will be required for each volunteering opportunity, so you will need to tailor your application to the opportunity you are applying for.
+Please remember that different skills and experience are required for each volunteering opportunity, so it's helpful to tailor your application to the opportunity you are applying for.

-There is no limit to how many projects you can apply for or participate in but we may need to give priority to volunteers who have not been before.
+There is no limit to how many projects you can apply for or take part in, but we may need to give priority to volunteers who have not been before.

-In theory you can join several projects during your time at Anglia Ruskin but there are a few things to bear in mind.
-During the selection process priority may be given to first time volunteers.
+In theory you can join several projects during your time at ARU but there are a few things to bear in mind.
+During the selection process priority may be given to first-time volunteers.

 It's a difficult situation because you are not guaranteed a place on the trip of your choice and the recruitment for each trip happens at a different time.
-The best thing is to come to a drop-in session so that you can discuss your options or if that's not possible email email@example.com
+The best thing is to come to a drop-in session so that you can discuss your options.

 We recruit for each project separately.
-When we're ready to recruit we'll put application forms and guidance notes for applying for you to download and we'll notify everyone on our mailing list as well as putting adverts on the infoscreens and My.Anglia.
+When we're ready to recruit we'll put application forms and guidance notes for applying for you to download, and notify everyone on our mailing list.
+We'll also put adverts on the infoscreens and MyARU.